In a collaboration with Helen Holden we rebranded Caring Together from Carers Trust Cambridge Peterborough and Norfolk.

-Over the course of a year we carried out an extensive marketing audit of Alzheimer’s Society’s 3000 local services across England, Northern Ireland and Wales.
+We carried out an extensive audit of Alzheimer’s Society’s 3000 local services across England, Northern Ireland and Wales.
 We started by devising an evaluation framework to objectively assess whether marketing materials complied with brand guidelines and met criteria for marketing good practice and finished with a presentation to the Operations Leadership Team.

 Along the way we analysed hundreds of marketing materials, services specifications, job descriptions and strategic plans, carried out a mystery shopping exercise and interviewed staff – from the most senior leaders through managers of regional services to the people who service users first contact.